ds-modules/curriculum-guide/connector/instructor/logistics.md

 ##### Lecture/Lab

 Connector courses are held on Mondays and Tuesdays.
-Please discuss scheduling a time for your connector with Ryan Edwards.
+Please discuss scheduling a time for your connector with the DSEP Curriculum Coordinator, [Ryan Edwards](mailto:ryanedw@berkeley.edu).

 ##### Office Hours